 As a business owner, your email list is one of your most valuable assets.
 So let’s learn how to leverage Pinterest to grow your email list!

 Today we’re going to be walking you through a process for growing your email list.
 I have with me Amanda from A Crafted Passion, whose been on the podcast before with me in an episode talking about promoted pin campaigns.
-Amanda used to work for Simple Pin as my assistant and I was so sad when she left!

 If you haven’t yet invested the time into sending out a consistent newsletter to your subscribers (or haven’t even started an email list), this episode will help you get started.
 Even if you’ve gotten started, today’s podcast can help you to refine your list-building skills.